vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 So it came to pass,

 When Avantivarman ascended the Maukhari throne in Kanyakubja in the last quarter of the sixth century, it may have appeared as if the old days of stability and prosperity had returned to Madhyadeśa.
-Thanks to the incessant war efforts of his grandfather, ¯Iśānavarman, the cruel intruders called H¯un. as had been driven back to the foothills of the western Himālayas after a long and devastating period of war.
+Thanks to the incessant war efforts of his grandfather, ¯Iśānavarman, the cruel intruders called H¯uṇas had been driven back to the foothills of the western Himālayas after a long and devastating period of war.
 A close friendship had developed between the rulers in Kanyakubja and Sthāneśvara, where the dynasty of the Vardhanas guarded the western part of the kingdom.
-The eastern enemies, the Gauḍas and their allies the Guptas, had been forced to take refuge at the borders of the ocean, where they were being kept in check by Kanyakubja’s powerful southern allies in Daks.in. a Kosala, who traced their respectable pedigree straight back to Pān. ḍu and his mighty son Arjuna.
+The eastern enemies, the Gauḍas and their allies the Guptas, had been forced to take refuge at the borders of the ocean, where they were being kept in check by Kanyakubja’s powerful southern allies in Daks.iṇa Kosala, who traced their respectable pedigree straight back to Pān. ḍu and his mighty son Arjuna.

-∗ This is the text of my valedictory on the occasion of my retirement as professor of The Interpretation of Hinduism in the Sanskrit Tradition and Indian Philosophy at the University of Groningen.
-It concluded the VVIK Indologendag 2013 in Leiden, 28 September 2013.
-Parts of this lecture have been included in the Introduction to The World of the Skandapurān. a (Bakker 2014).
+∗ This is the text of my valedictory on the occasion of my retirement as professor of The Interpretation of Hinduism in the Sanskrit Tradition and Indian Philosophy at the University of GroningeṇIt concluded the VVIK Indologendag 2013 in Leiden, 28 September 2013.
+Parts of this lecture have been included in the Introduction to The World of the Skandapurāṇa (Bakker 2014).

 1 For the above Sanskrit verse see below, p.
 609.